Aoife Doyle: Personal life

-Doyle, from Clareview in Limerick city, went to school in Laurel Hill Secondary School and both her parents are teachers.
+Doyle, from Clareview in Limerick City, went to school in Laurel Hill Secondary School.
+Her father was a primary school teacher and lecturer and her mother was a well known local government official.
 She started studying in St Patrick's Drumcondra after school but quit college due to the difficulty of mixing it with playing on the International Sevens circuit.

 In 2020 she quit her secretarial job in a drug treatment centre to return to college, to study teaching, at the Marino Institute of Education.